 A single question was asked during the survey to rate the current level of maintenance for pavement surfaces and potholes.
-It may be seen from Figure 11 that the average statewide perception of pavement surfaces was below 3.0, while the desired rating would be 4.5, indicating the current level of maintenance is significantly lower that is desired.
+It may be seen from Figure 11 that the average statewide perception of pavement surfaces was below 3.0, while the desired rating would be 4.5, indicating the current level of maintenance is significantly lower than is desired.

-Figure 12 illustrates the distribution of the statewide responses, it may be seen from this figure that 27 % of the respondents rated the existing level of maintenance a for roadside features a "4" or "Excellent", while the desired level of maintenance rated a "4" or "Excellent" was 94%.
-It is also interesting to note that the 87% of the respondents indicated that spending should be in the highest two categories as well.
+Figure 12 illustrates the distribution of the statewide responses.
+It may be seen from this figure that 27 percent of the respondents rated the existing level of maintenance for roadside features a "4" or "5" (Excellent), while the desired level of maintenance rated a "4" or "5" (Excellent) was 94 percent.
+It is also interesting to note that 87 percent of the respondents indicated that spending should be in the highest two categories as well.

 Figure 13 illustrates the variability of the responses across each district.
 It may be seen from this figure that the expectations for level of maintenance and spending priority are relatively similar across the state.
-More variability can be seen in the responses of the existing level of maintenance across the districts, with several at or very near the rating of "2.5"
+More variability can be seen in the responses of the existing level of maintenance across the districts, with several at or very near the rating of "2.5".